OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-27.md

 When you cross the Jordan, set up these stones on Mount Ebal, as I command you today, and coat them with plaster.

 ## Deuteronomy 27:5
-Build there an altar to the Lord your God, an altar of stones; do not use any iron tool on them.
+Construct an altar to the Lord your God there, made of stones, and refrain from using any iron tool on them.

 ## Deuteronomy 27:6
 Construct the altar of the Lord your God with uncut stones and offer burnt offerings on it to the Lord your God.

 ## Deuteronomy 27:7
-Sacrifice fellowship offerings there, eating them and rejoicing in the presence of the Lord your God.
+Present fellowship offerings there, partaking in them and rejoicing in the presence of the Lord your God.

 ## Deuteronomy 27:8
 Write very clearly all the words of this law on the stones you have set up.